remonlam/docker-wordpress-arm/README.md

 ## Sources
-This repo contains all the code to build the containers yourself, however it could save some time to use the prebuild images from the [Docker Hub](https://hub.docker.com/r/remonlam/docker-wordpress-arm/).
+This repo contains all the code to build the containers yourself, however it could save some time to use the prebuild images from the [Docker Hub](https://hub.docker.com/r/remonlam/docker-wordpress-arm/). <br>
 NOTE: it could take up to 20 minutes to build the php image.

 ### Image problems;
-Building some images on the Raspberry Pi could take even longer than 30 minutes and may end up with out of memory errors.
+Building some images on the Raspberry Pi could take even longer than 30 minutes and may end up with out of memory errors. <br>
-This happens because the system is running out of memory during the build process.
+This happens because the system is running out of memory during the build process. <br>

 For this reason I've build the images on a [Asus Thinker Board](https://www.asus.com/us/Single-Board-Computer/Tinker-Board/) with 2GB of memory.